-- The Land Registry - The Registry of Deeds Both are managed and controlled by the Property Registration Authority.
+- The Land Registry - The Registry of Deeds Both registries are managed and controlled by the Property Registration Authority.
 Registration in the Land Registry is intended to provide conclusive evidence as to the ownership of property registered there.
 The Registry of Deeds is an older system which requires an investigation of the title to the property to confirm the seller owns the land.
-On the purchase of a property in Ireland, it is now compulsory to register ownership in the Land Registry on completion of the transaction.
+On the purchase of a property in Ireland, it is now compulsory to register ownership in the Land Registry on completion of the transaction, which is resulting in a steady decline in registrations in the Registry of Deeds as the intent is for all real estate interests to be registered in the Land Registry.
+Each registry can be searched against by any third party to verify available registration details, but only titles registered in the Land Registry have the benefit of a state guarantee that such title is valid.
+The state therefore provides compensation for losses suffered due to an error in the Land Registry in the registration of title, except in relation to the conclusiveness of boundaries / areas specified in the Land Registry folio document or plan.
 Planning An application for planning permission must be made to the local planning authority before a property can be developed, altered or its use materially changed.
+Each local authority has responsibility for monitoring and enforcing compliance with planning laws in its functional area and for making decisions regarding applications for planning permission.
 If an application for planning permission is unsuccessful, an appeal can be lodged with the Planning Board and subsequently with the courts.
-Once granted, a planning permission will be subject to conditions which may include financial payments.
-The permission usually has a five-year life span.
-On completion of the works, certificates of compliance with the planning permission and building regulations will need to be obtained from suitably qualified architects or engineers.
+Once granted, a planning permission will be subject to conditions which may include for the discharge of financial payments and levies.
+A permission usually has a five-year life span, with the capability to apply for extensions.
+On completion of any works done on foot of a planning permission, certificates of compliance with the planning permission and building regulations will need to be obtained from a suitably qualified architect / engineer, and certificates of compliance on completion usually need to be filed with the local authority before the development may be opened or utilized.
+While planning law in Ireland continues to undergo significant reform, a recurring feature is the entitlement of any person to make submissions on any planning application at the outset, except for certain designated schemes.
 Appendix: Ireland facts and figures